d0x7/xiam.li/README.md

-# go.sazak.io
+# xiam.li

-go.sazak.io is my personal Go package index, for Go packages with name `go.sazak.io/...`.
+xiam.li is XiamLi' Go Package Index, for Go packages with name `xiam.li/...`.

+This is a fork from Ozan Sazak' [go.sazak.io](https://github.com/ozansz/go.sazak.io) project.

 This repo provides the source code for the frontend and the backend of the package index.